emredundar/emredundar.github.io/_posts/2018-03-07-starting-new-project-tfs2018.md

 subtitle: Version Control Systems
 meta-title: "5 Ways of Starting A New Project on TFS 2018 and VSTS - Emre Dündar"
 permalink: /blog/starting-new-project-tfs2018/
-tags: [tfs, vsts, version control]
+tags: [tfs, vsts, version control, en]
 ---

 After creating a new team project on TFS or VSTS, you need to start coding on this project.